 Instead of grinding the food waste and wasting freshwater for flushing, the strainer-drawer in the GDRU strains solid particles under the pre-rinse sink when dirty dishes are being rinsed, affecting a much needed pretreatment process of restaurant wastewater.

 To ensure the food waste is not flushed down your drains, install our Garbage Disposal Replacement Unit to catch any solid waste before it enters the piping system and grease trap/interceptor.
-(Note that this product is called by various names such as GDRU, Grease Trap Pre-Strainer, Flat Strainer, Commercial Strainer, and Indirect Waste Interceptor.)
+(Note that this product is called by various names such as GDRU, Grease Trap Pre-Strainer, Flat Strainer, Commercial Strainer, Indirect Waste Interceptor, and Garburator Replacement.)
 A GDRU will help to eliminate the backflows and the foul grease trap/interceptor odors, and costly repairs to your pipes.
 Additionally, many states such as New York and New Jersey have passed laws that require restaurants to install indirect waste units.
 These products will help ensure your restaurant stays compliant.

 Why GDRU's are preferred over mechanical garbage disposals